Saint-Domingue: The Haitian Revolution

 Napoleon wanted to take control of Saint-Domingue again through diplomatic means.
 In late January 1802, Leclerc arrived and asked permission to land at Cap-Français, but Henri Christophe prevented him.
-At the same time, the Vicomte de Rochambeau suddenly attacked Fort-Liberté, effectively quashing the diplomatic option and starting a new war in Saint-Domingue.
+At the same time, Donatien de Rochambeau suddenly attacked Fort-Liberté, effectively quashing the diplomatic option and starting a new war in Saint-Domingue.

 Both Louverture and Dessalines fought against the French expeditionary forces, but after the Battle of Crête-à-Pierrot, Dessalines defected from his long-time ally Louverture and joined Leclerc's forces.
 Leclerc proclaimed peaceful intentions, but kept secret his orders to deport black officers holding a rank above captain.

 Eventually, a ceasefire was enacted between Louverture and the French expeditionary forces.
 During this ceasefire, Louverture was captured & arrested.
 Jean-Jacques Dessalines was at least partially responsible for Louverture's arrest, as asserted by several authors, including Louverture's son, Isaac.
 On 22 May 1802, after Dessalines learned that Louverture had failed to instruct a local rebel leader to lay down his arms per the recent ceasefire agreement, he immediately wrote to Leclerc to denounce Louverture's conduct as "extraordinary".

 Leclerc originally asked Dessalines to arrest Louverture, but he declined.
 Jean Baptiste Brunet was ordered to do so, and he deported Louverture and his aides to France, claiming that he suspected the former leader of plotting an uprising.
 Louverture warned, "In overthrowing me you have cut down in Saint-Domingue only the trunk of the tree of liberty; it will spring up again from the roots, for they are numerous and they are deep."

 For a few months, the island was quiet under Napoleonic rule.
 But when it became apparent that the French intended to re-establish slavery, because they had done so on Guadeloupe, Dessalines and Pétion switched sides again, in October 1802, and fought against the French.
 In November Leclerc died of yellow fever, like much of his army; the Vicomte de Rochambeau then became the commanding officer of French expeditionary forces.